canonical/ubuntu-core-docs/docs/reference/assertions/snap-declaration.md

 If a snap does not plug snapd-control then this rule does not apply, but if the snap does declare a snapd-control plug and there are no other rules for this snap about snapd-control then snap installation will fail.
 To allow installation of such a snap, the snap-declaration must be edited such that allow-installation evaluates to true.

-Snap interfaces which have allow-installation set to false for their plugs in the base-declaration are said to be “super-privileged” meaning they cannot be used at all without a [snap-declaration assertion](/reference/assertions/snap-declaration).
+Snap interfaces which have allow-installation set to false for their plugs in the base-declaration are said to be “super-privileged” meaning they cannot be used at all without a {ref}`snap-declaration assertion <reference-assertions-snap-declaration>`.

 ### allow-connection